tyc/successfulunittest/manuscript/lowlevelcode.md

 Doing unit test on software the contains assembly code is very difficult to get full coverage.
 The basic fact that the assembler is only specific to the microcontroller and is not executable on the host computer.
 So the assembler code cannot be unit tested off target, and will have to be tested on the target.

 For off target testing, the only way is to abstract the assembler code into a function.
-From the unit test perspective, your function that contains the assembler code would look just like a function that needs to be mocked.
+From the unit testing perspective, your function that contains the assembler code would look just like a function that needs to be mocked.
 Be sure that it only contains assembler code.

 By using the `inline` attribute for the function declaration, the linker will put the assembler code into the function as though the assembler is not abstracted to a function.
 This will remove any artefacts from the abstraction of the assembler code such as the usage of stack to store return addresses.